ihaveamac/ninfs/README.md

 It can also be provided with the `--seeddb` argument.

-Python 3.5.2+ and fusepy are required.
+Python 3.5.2+, pycryptodomex, and fusepy are required.

 ### Windows
 A GUI is available for use.
 If you download the exe from the [latest release](https://github.com/ihaveamac/fuse-3ds/releases) and run it, a window will appear allowing you to choose mount options easily.